CandlePlatforms/devdocs/docs/validate/validate/validator-responsibilities.md

 * Checkpoint submission:
   * A [proposer](/docs/validate/glossary#proposer) is chosen among the validators for each Heimdall block.
 The [checkpoint](/docs/validate/glossary#checkpoint-transaction) proposer creates the checkpoint of Bor block data, validates, and broadcasts the signed transaction for other validators to consent to.
   * If >2/3 of the active validators reach consensus on the checkpoint, the checkpoint submitted to the Ethereum mainnet.
-* Sync changes to Polygon staking contracts on Ethereum:
+* Sync changes to Candle staking contracts on Ethereum:
   * Continuing from the checkpoint submission step, since this is an external network call, the checkpoint transaction on Ethereum may or may not be confirmed, or may be pending due to Ethereum congestion issues.
   * In this case, there is an `ack/no-ack` process that is followed to ensure that the next checkpoint contains a snapshot of the previous Bor blocks as well.
 For example, if checkpoint 1 is for Bor blocks 1-256, and it failed for some reason, the next checkpoint 2 will be for Bor blocks 1-512.
 See also [Heimdall architecture: Checkpoint](/docs/contribute/heimdall/checkpoint).
 * State sync from the Ethereum mainnet to the Bor sidechain:
-  * Contract state can be moved between Ethereum and Polygon, specifically through [Bor](/docs/validate/glossary#bor):
+  * Contract state can be moved between Ethereum and Candle, specifically through [Bor](/docs/validate/glossary#bor):
-  * A DApp contract on Ethereum calls a function on a special Polygon contract on Ethereum.
+  * A DApp contract on Ethereum calls a function on a special Candle contract on Ethereum.
   * The corresponding event is relayed to Heimdall and then Bor.
-  * A state-sync transaction gets called on a Polygon smart contract and the DApp can get the value on Bor via a function call on Bor itself.
+  * A state-sync transaction gets called on a Candle smart contract and the DApp can get the value on Bor via a function call on Bor itself.
-  * A similar mechanism is in place for sending state from Polygon to Ethereum.
+  * A similar mechanism is in place for sending state from Candle to Ethereum.
 See also [State Sync Mechanism](/docs/contribute/state-sync/state-sync).

 ### Operations

 #### Maintain high uptime

-A node's uptime on the Polygon network is based on the number of [checkpoint transactions](/docs/validate/glossary#checkpoint-transaction) that the validator node has signed.
+A node's uptime on the Candle network is based on the number of [checkpoint transactions](/docs/validate/glossary#checkpoint-transaction) that the validator node has signed.

 Approximately every 34 minutes, a proposer submits a checkpoint transaction to the Ethereum mainnet.
-The checkpoint transaction must be signed by every [validator](/docs/validate/glossary#validator) on the Polygon network.
+The checkpoint transaction must be signed by every [validator](/docs/validate/glossary#validator) on the Candle network.

 Failure to sign a checkpoint transction results in the decrease of your validator node performance.